-Additionally, the University's policy and quidance documents contain sections setting out your responsibilities in relation to your course.
+Additionally, the University's policy and guidance documents contain sections setting out your responsibilities in relation to your course.
 Some of the processes described below have a role for your college (which will be performed by your department if you do not have a college).

-www.admin.ox.ac.uk/examregs
+w examregs.admin.ox.ac.uk